Refresh These Passé Features

 Heavy Window Treatments

-Bulky curtains and heavy valences are a thing of the past and for good reason.
-Heavy window treatments can quickly overwhelm a space and make it feel claustrophobic.
-Not to mention the upkeep required.
-The greater the surface area, the more dust chunky curtains will inevitably attract.
+Bulky curtains and heavy valances are things of the past, and for good reason.
+Heavy window treatments can overtake your space and make it feel claustrophobic.
+What’s more, they require a ton of upkeep (and trips to the dry cleaner) to look their best.
+The greater the surface area, the more dust chunky curtains will attract.

 Avocado Green Appliances

-The first kitchen appliances were white, but the 1950s brought a rainbow of pastels, and the late 1960s introduced bolder shades, most infamously avocado green, which peaked in the '70s.
-If you have an avocado green oven in your kitchen today, it's screaming out that your kitchen hasn't been updated in almost 50 years.
-But kudos to you for keeping it in good shape for so long!
+The first kitchen appliances were white.
+The 1950s brought a rainbow of pastel fridges and stoves, and the late 1960s brought even bolder shades, most infamously avocado green, which felt like it was everywhere in the ’70s.
+If you have an avocado green oven in your kitchen today, it’s likely that your kitchen appliances haven’t been updated in almost 50 years.
+Kudos to you for keeping it in good condition for so long and everything, but it’s probably time for an update.